 5 things every Sales Rep needs to be doing right now

-Do you feel like everyone around you is discussing #Coronavirus and tracking live updates while paying very little attention to work?
-This is normal in the beginning, but unless we all rally and do what we need to do, life after the 21-day lockdown could be very, very difficult.
+Are you tired of everyone around you still discussing #Coronavirus and tracking live updates while paying very little attention to work?
+We see this too, quite a lot in fact.
 So, if you are a sales rep looking to just do your job, here are a few tips to move your deals forward.

 1. Approach with empathy

-I cannot emphasize this enough.
+I cannot emphasise this enough.
 You do not know the situation of the person you are trying to call or email.
+While your state or country might have flattened the curve, others are just starting to see their case numbers spike.
 So, always begin the conversation with an inquiry about their well-being.
 Ask after their families and colleagues.
 Instead of looking at this as an impediment to your sales success, see it instead as an opportunity to connect with your prospect on a more intimate level.
 If this is genuine and heartfelt, I have noticed that most prospects offer up their time themselves to move the deal forward.
 If they do not, find out gently if they still want to talk at the time they originally suggested.

 2. Identify less impacted verticals and target them

 If your prospects belong to multiple industry verticals, identify the ones that are least impacted by shut-downs and quarantine.
-Target only those segments in the next month.
-For example, while restaurants are shutting down, grocery stores are facing demands they cannot meet.
-More and more of them need to offer delivery options for better safety.
-I imagine that Amazon has a rush of orders that it cannot handle.
+Target only those segments in the next 2 months.
+For example, while restaurants are are still shut down, grocery stores are facing demands they cannot meet.
+More and more of them are switching to online selling and also offer delivery options for better safety.
+Several online retailers have had a rush of orders that they cannot handle.
+This isn't true just for the ones selling essentials, but apply to non-essentials like cosmetics too (eg., Sugar cosmetics).
 Understand that it is not business as usual for anyone and approach your prospects accordingly.

 3. Change your messaging